View Nepal Tour Packages in Detail

 • Private cars or vans are available for airport pick-up and drop-off services

-• stay at a 3-star hotel in Kathmandu and Pokhara, with bed and breakfast included
+• Stay at a 3-star hotel in Kathmandu and Pokhara, with bed and breakfast included

-• Local guide who speaks English
+• Local guide who can speak English

 • During the trekking adventure, you will have three meals.
-Breakfast Lunch and dinner, with a cup of tea or coffee
+Breakfast, Lunch and dinner, with a cup of tea or coffee

 • Accommodation, at the lodge while trekking through the tea house section